manjeetk/php-design-patterns/README.md

     }
 }

-//A person can read book or kindle class Person {
+//A person can a read book or kindle class Person {

     public function read(BookInterface $book) {